 Disqualification of Entry or Participant

-Venture Lab reserves the right to disqualify any participant, team and/or submission for good cause, including the following reasons:
+Venture Lab reserves the right to disqualify any participant, team and/or submission for good cause,including but not limited to the following reasons:

 Other Agreements & Relationships

-The organizers of the Startup Challenge and Showcase, Venture Lab, The Wharton School, and the University of Pennsylvania take no responsibility for agreements made or relationships that develop between any of the competition participants, judges, mentors, sponsors or other third-parties.
+The organizers of the Startup Challenge, Venture Lab, The Wharton School, and the University of Pennsylvania take no responsibility for agreements made or relationships that develop between any of the competition participants, judges, mentors, sponsors or other third-parties.
 This includes the decision regarding how to distribute any cash or in-kind awards among team members.
-Venture Lab will release the award to the individual or entity designated by the Team Leader and approved by the team members.
+Venture Lab will release the award to the Lead Applicant individual or entity designated by the Team Leader and approved by the team members.

 University Claims on Student-Developed Property

 In general, except as noted above, students in degree-granting programs are encouraged to put their efforts into seeking the advice and facilitation of faculty members and other resources at the University with the assurance that such action in itself will not result in an intellectual property claim on their work by the University.
-Students with questions are encouraged to contact the Penn Center for Innovation with questions about Penn technology and intellectual property.
-If a team is building a venture based on technology/IP from Penn or another academic institution, that team must have negotiated the rights to use/license the IP before the deadline for the Semifinals submission in mid-April.
+Students with questions about IP and University Claims on Student-Developed Property are encouraged to contact the Penn Center for Innovation with questions about Penn technology and intellectual property.
+If a team is building a venture based on technology/IP from Penn or another academic institution, that team must have negotiated the rights to use/license the IP before the application deadline.
+The deadline for Semifinals submissions is early April.

 Payment of Awards

-For select programs/awards, the applicant will have the option to have the award paid to the venture or to the individual applicant.
+Lead Applicants will have the option to have the award paid to themselves or the venture.
 If the applicant decides to have an award paid to a venture, the company must be incorporated and have an EIN.
-If the applicant is an international student (non-US Citizen or Permanent Resident), and decides to have an award paid to the applicant, then the University will automatically withhold 30% of the award as tax.
+If the Lead Applicant is an international student (non-US Citizen or Permanent Resident), and decides to have an award paid themselves, then the University will automatically withhold 30% of the award as tax.
 Please note that it can take several weeks to several months to incorporate and receive an EIN, so it is recommended that you begin the process well in advance.
-Failure to do so may result in requiring the award to be paid to an individual, depending on the timing related to the end of the University’s fiscal year.
+Failure to do so may result in requiring the award to be paid to the Lead Applicant.
 Failure to deposit an award check before the expiration date may result in forfeiture of the award.